oragono/oragono-site/bnc.md

     period: "2019"
     email: "slingamn@cs.stanford.edu"
 ---
+## Notes for implementing work-in-progress version
+This feature is experimental.
+The capability name is also experimental and may change in future.

 ## Introduction
 The fundamental identifier in IRC is the nickname.
 Traditionally, nicknames are ephemeral and are claimed upon connecting to the server: one can assume any unclaimed nickname, and closing or losing one's connection surrenders one's claim over the nickname.
 At most one client can be connected under a given nickname at a time.